Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>BUGS</h2>
 <u>Solved Bugs</u>
 I came accross many bugs while testing the quiz, from missing semi-colons to the reset button not being contained within the centre of the quiz box due to styling errors that were fixed and rectified.
-I put the HTML and CSS code through W3CValidator.
+I put the HTML and CSS code through W3CValidator and fixed all warnings that were shown.

 <h2>User Experience Assurance</h2>
 We want to ensure the end-user has a smooth experience and addressed any potential issues by testing and fixing any bugs on the site.
 Testing was on-going throughout the build.
 We used Chrome development tools while building to pinpoint and troubleshoot any issues as we progressed.
-Each page has been inspected using google chrome developer tools and Firefox inspector tool to ensure each page is fully responsive on a variety of different screen sizes and devices.
+Each aspect of the quiz has been inspected using google chrome developer tools and Firefox inspector tool to ensure each page is fully responsive on a variety of different screen sizes and devices.
 We tested the site on the following devices: apple iPhone 12 mini mobile phone, a Samsung Galaxy tablet and MacBook Pro for testing the site on various real time screen sizes.
 All tests responded and well with no bugs reported.

 <h2>Deployment Steps</h2>